International Climate Finance — TA

 What I did

-- Sat in on lectures, took notes on where students got stuck, flagged those sections for reinforcement
+- Sat in on lectures, took notes on where students got stuck, flagged those sections for reinforcement in the next week's recitation

 Why I took it